 651-201-7788, schyler.beaty@state.mn.us

-The Assistant Executive Director directs and coordinates the day-to-day operations of the POST Board staff and their projects.
+The Assistant Executive Director directs and coordinates the day-to-day operations of POST Board staff and their assignments.
 With the Executive Director, he supervises agency support staff and works to ensure the efficiency and effectiveness of core service delivery.
-He also serves as Acting Director in the absence of the Executive Director.
+He also serves as the acting director when the Executive Director is not available.

 Tahami Danial, Data Manager